brennanbrown/brennanbrown/README.md

 ## About Me :wave:

 Hey there! :smile: My name is Brennan, I'm a 29-year-old Queer Métis JAMstack developer and content strategist from Winnipeg, Manitoba and currently reside in Calgary, Alberta.
-I graduated from Mount Royal University with a Bachelor of Arts majoring in English Honours, and have also completed both the Full-Stack Developer Program at [InceptionU](https://www.inceptionu.com/full-stack-developer-program) and the Growth Marketing Bootcamp at [OnRamp](https://joinonramp.com/growth-marketing/), and I'm looking to help those that need web development work done, or searching for ideas and management for their next content project.
+In April 2025, I graduated from Mount Royal University with a Bachelor of Arts majoring in English Honours, and have also completed both the Full-Stack Developer Program at [InceptionU](https://www.inceptionu.com/full-stack-developer-program) in 2020 and the Growth Marketing Bootcamp at [OnRamp](https://www.linkedin.com/school/joinonramp/) in 2022, and I'm looking to help those that need web development work done, or searching for ideas and management for their next content project.

 I would also love to volunteer my time to contributing to open-source projects!
 I love creating and tinkering with small, static websites and projects.
 I'm a big proponent of putting an emphasis on accessibility and the [A11y project](https://www.a11yproject.com/) in web development.